-HCP model.
+We note that in order to assess the performance of multilevel algorithms, costs of state-of-the-art 1-level communication avoiding algorithms need to be expressed with respect to the HCP model.
 To this end, we assume (1) each communication to go through the entire hierarchy: two communicating nodes thus belong to two distant nodes of level l, hence a bandwidth β_l .
 (2) Bandwidth is shared among parallel communications.

-We evaluate the performance of the ML-CAQR and ML-CAU algorithms as well as their corresponding 1-level routines on a square matrix of size $n \times n$, distributed over a square 2D grid of P_k processors at each level k of the hierarchy, $P_k = \sqrt{P_k} \times \sqrt{P_k}$.
+We evaluate the performance of the ML-CAQR algorithm as well as CAQR on a square matrix of size $n \times n$, distributed over a square 2D grid of P_k processors at each level k of the hierarchy, $P_k = \sqrt{P_k} \times \sqrt{P_k}$.
 In the following, we assume all levels to be fully-pipelined.
 Similar results are obtained regarding forward hierarchies, which is explained by the fact that realistic test cases are not latency bound, but are mostly impacted by their bandwidth cost.

-Fig. 6: Prediction of communication for 1-level CAQR to computation ratio on an exascale platform.
+Fig. 3.
+Prediction of communication to computation ratio on an exascale platform for 1-level CAQR.

-The larger the platform is, the more expensive the communications become.
+The larger the platform is, the more expensive the communication becomes.
 This trend can be illustrated by observing the communication to computation ratio, or CCR of an algorithm.

-On Figures 6 and 7, we plot the CCR of both CAQR and ML-CAQR on the exascale platform.
+In Figures 3 and 4, we plot the CCR of CAQR and ML-CAQR on the exascale platform.
 The shaded areas correspond to unrealistic cases where there are more processing elements than matrix elements and should not be considered.
-As the number of processing elements increases, cost of CAQR (on Figure 6) is dominated by communications.
-Our multilevel approach alleviates this trend, and ML-CAQR (on Figure 7) allows to maintain a good computational density, especially when the number of levels involved is large.
-Note that for l = 1, ML-CAQR and CAQR are equivalent.
+As the number of processing elements increases, the cost of CAQR (in Figure 3) gets dominated by communication.
+Our multilevel approach alleviates this trend, and ML-CAQR (in Figure 4) allows to decrease communication, especially when the number of levels involved is large.
+Note that for l=1, ML-CAQR and CAQR are equivalent.